arendst/Tasmota/scripter.md

 can be used e.g. to set variables  e.g. **script >mintmp=15**
 more then one line may be executed seperated by a semicolon e.g. **script >mintmp=15;maxtemp=40**
 script itself cant be set because the size would not fit the mqtt buffers

+**subscribe,unsubscribe**
+>if \#defined SUPPORT_MQTT_EVENT command subscribe and unsubscribe are supported. in contrast to rules no event is generated but the event name specifies a variable defined in D section and this variable is automatically set on transmission of the subscribed item

+**summary of optional defines**
+>\#define USE_SCRIPT_FATFS CS_PIN : enables SD card support (on spi bus) also enables 4k script buffer
+\#define USE_SCRIPT_FATFS_EXT : enables additional FS commands
+\#define SDCARD_DIR : enables support for WEBUI for SD card directory up and download
+\#define USE_24C256 : enables use of 24C256 i2c eeprom to expand script buffer (defaults to 4k)
+\#define SUPPORT_MQTT_EVENT : enables support for subscribe unsubscribe
+\#define USE_TOUCH_BUTTONS : enable virtual touch button support with touch displays

 ***example script***
 meant to show some of the possibilities